zoot101/snapraid-daily/README.md

 Initially the config file **snapraid-daily.conf** is read, and its contents are checked.
 If anything is undefined, a default value is assumed.

-If the main config file for SnapRAID itself is not present in the default location or doesn't exist, the script will exit.
+If the main config file for SnapRAID itself is not present in the default location or doesn't exist, the script will continue with all defaults.

 Next checks are carried out for the script dependencies: awk, grep, sed, mktemp, tee and SnapRAID itself.
 It will exit if any of these are not present.

 Next, a check on the first defined content file in the SnapRAID config (**/etc/snapraid.conf**) is checked to see if it exists and is writable.
 This is to ensure the script is being ran as the right user, and serves as a good sanity check to see if the content files exist and are writable.

 One could check all config files exist,  but given that there is usually a copy on each disk, that would mean potentially